 According to the City of Desert Hot Springs General Plan, liquefaction is considered low in the Desert Hot Springs area, principally because of the approximate depth of 150 to 200 feet to ground water.
 The Proposed Project is located within the Mission Creek Subbasin.
 Average depth to groundwater in the Mission Creek Subbasin is 300 feet below surface (City of Desert Hot Springs 2000a).
-Less than significant impacts related to seismic ground failure as a result of liquefaction are expected for the Proposed Project and no mitigation measures are required.
+Less than significant impacts related to seismic ground failure as a result of liquefaction are expected for the Proposed Project.